We are Fine Acts

 Yana is a human rights activist and a social entrepreneur, with a background in investigative journalism.
 With skills in nonprofit management and advocacy campaigning, she is an integral part of the team of several NGOs and social startups, and is advising organisations across the globe - including Amnesty International, as part of their Europe & Central Asia Regional Oversight Group.
-Yana has an academic background in communications and political science, and has completed Executive education programmes in Harvard University (Kennedy School of Government), Yale University and Oxford University (Saïd Business School).
+Yana has an academic background in communications and political science, with executive education from Harvard University (Kennedy School of Government), Yale University, and Oxford University (Saïd Business School).
 She is a TED Senior Fellow, a Young Global Leader of the World Economic Forum, and a Fellow of the Royal Society of Arts.

 Julie is an artist who explores how technology can connect us to nature.
 She translates complex processes and data from natural sources into kinetic sculptures, physical objects, images, sound compositions and animations.
-Working in the creative digital domain since 1994, she is a TED Senior Fellow, leads the Data as Culture art programme at the Open Data Institute, and is a researcher at Queen Mary University of London.
+Working in the creative digital domain since 1994, she is a TED Senior Fellow, leads the Data as Culture art programme at the Open Data Institute, and holds a PhD in Media & Arts Technology, specialising in data as an art material, from Queen Mary University of London.

 Pavel is a social entrepreneur with a strong background in advertising and marketing.
 His work has won awards for online, viral and integrated advertising.
 He is also co-founder and Managing Director of TimeHeroes.org, the largest do-more-good platform in Bulgaria and main source for volunteers for local nonprofits.
 Pavel was named one of Forbes Bulgaria 30 Under 30.
 He is also a WEF Global Shaper, an Aspen Institute Romania Fellow, and a Fellow of the Royal Society of Arts.